Altinn/altinn-application-owner-system/README.md

 The system is implemented as Azure Functions using .Net 5

-- It uses Azure Functions to receive, process and confirm receival of data
+- It uses Azure Functions to receive, process, and confirm downloading of data
 - It uses Azure Queue Storage for async processing
 - It uses Azure Blob Storage to store data.
-- It uses Azure KeyVault to store certificate
+- It uses Azure KeyVault to store the certificate for [MaskinPorten](https://www.digdir.no/digitale-felleslosninger/maskinporten/869)

 ![Altinn Application Owner System](concept.svg "Altinn Application Owner System")